 Standing Order forms will then need to be taken to the relevant bank addressed to the Standing Orders Department.
 Pledges should be followed up promptly with a thank you and the methods of giving (ie online, cheque, bank transfer, etc.).
 Credit card transactions (if applicable) should be processed as soon as possible.
 All gifts should ideally be thanked personally by the Vicar within a few days.

 Giving Systems and Methods

 There are several different methods congregation members can give to your church: cash, cheque, online, bank transfer, text, via giving agencies, direct debit.
 It’s important to be able to offer as many of these as possible, to make it as easy for people to give as possible, where appropriate and having considered the pros and cons of each.
-HTB doesn’t currently offer direct debit giving or text giving for example, for various reasons.

 We always try to encourage regular giving by bank transfer (ie by setting up a Standing Order) as by far the preferred method of giving by the congregation.
 Standing Orders have several advantages over the other methods: